 There are many ways you can set up these accounts, but here is my suggestion for a basic account structure to get you started.

-First you have an income account where you money comes in, everyone will likely already have this one.
+First, you have an income account where your money comes in, everyone will likely already have this one.

 Then you have a number of additional accounts that you transfer money into from this income account.

 I suggest you have at least the following separate accounts:

 - The investment account where you transfer your ‘pay yourself first’ amount.

 - A bills account for all the bill payments for that month

 - An operating account for your living expenses

 - A future fund for planned future expenses

 The investment account should include amounts you use to repay and reduce your debt.

 The future fund is an account where you set aside money for future expenses, which can include holidays or large purchases that tend to be unexpected, such as when the fridge breaks down and you need to replace it as soon as possible or car repairs.

 Once you have the accounts in place, it’s as simple as allocating the money to each account and only using what is in each one for the purpose that you gave the account.

 This component of your money management system greatly assists your ability to live within your means.

 By allocating amounts to your operating account you are restricted to the funds in that account each month…

 …and you should not draw from other accounts if you run out of money in your operating account.

 Now a particularly neat trick that I learned when using this system, especially if you are paid monthly from your job, is to transfer money to your operating account weekly.

 That way, you are effectively setting it up so that you are paid weekly, and you only ever have to get through seven days before more money is added to your operating account.